Time for a roundup of the trivial, featuring the English language’s love affair with describing things as affairs…

 • • •

 3. Moving now to affairs of the heart.
 In 1791, Secretary of the Treasury and face of the sawbuck Alexander Hamilton met Maria Reynolds, who asked him for money on account of having been abandoned by her husband.
 In Hamilton’s own delightful words, “Some conversation ensued from which it was quickly apparent that other than pecuniary consolation would be acceptable.”
-Thus began their affair, with the pair administering “non-pecuniary consolation” to one another for the better part of three years (serious language question: is that a triple entendre?).
+Thus began their affair, with the pair administering “non-pecuniary consolation” to one another for the better part of three years.
+(Serious question: is that a triple entrendre?)

-When Reynolds was inevitably arrested for forgery, he threw Hamilton into a sort of prisoner’s dilemma by giving his name to political enemies.
-This, he thought, would force Hamilton to either a) admit knowledge of Reynolds’s veteran-based fraud and this incriminate himself, or b) admit his adultery and thus disgrace himself.
+Reynolds the husband was subsequently arrested for forgery, and passed on his injurious information to Hamilton’s political enemies.
+This, he thought, would force Hamilton into a sort of prisoner’s dilemma in which he would have to either (a) admit knowledge of the Reynolds’s back-waged fraud and thus incriminate himself, or (b) admit his adultery and thus disgrace himself, if not entirely destroy his political career.
 The philandering Hamilton opted for the latter, sating his rivals’ reputational-bloodlust by showing them his accumulated love letters—one-party consent if ever I heard it.

 That, briefly, was the end of it, especially when Maria sued for divorce (her lawyer?
 Aaron Burr, who later murdered Hamilton…wheels within wheels).
 In 1796, though, the love letters—which had been secretly copied—were published by pamphleteer James Callender.
 Callender was a muckracker who’d also pressured Adams to release the XYZ documents, published claims that Jefferson had children with Sally Hemmings (I had no idea this was suggested contemporaneously), and even complained about the inequities of the electoral college.
-Thus shamed, Hamilton was forced to publicly admit his indiscretions, via a PR-damage-controlling response titled On Certain Documents and in which he begged forgiveness for his “irregular and indelicate amour.”
+With his and Reynolds’ dirty laundry aired publicly, Hamilton was forced to admit his indiscretions to the general public, via a PR-damage-controlling response titled On Certain Documents and in which he begged forgiveness for his “irregular and indelicate amour.”

 • • •

 4. Agatha Christie’s (1890-1976) first novel was The Mysterious Affair at Styles, published 1919.
 Seven years and many novels later, on December 3 1926, Christie kissed her sleeping daughter good night at 9:45 pm and disappeared.
 She told no one where she was going, and no one heard from her for days.
-Her car was found wrecked in a nearby ditch; the ditch was near a pond that had featured as a body-dumping site in one of her novels, sparking rumors that her husband had killed her and dumped the body.
-Eleven days later, she was found living at a spa under an assumed name, claiming no memory of how she ended up there.
+Her car was found wrecked in a nearby ditch.
+The ditch—perhaps coincidentally, perhaps not—had featured as a body-dumping site in one of Christie’s novels, a piece of sub-circumstantial evidence that nevertheless incited rumors and gossip rags to suggest she’d been murdered by her husband, who had dumped the body there.
+Eleven days later, she was found living at a spa under an assumed name, claiming no memory of preceding events.

-No one’s entirely sure what happened.
-Theory 1 holds that after a car accident, she suffered acute memory loss.
-Theory 2 holds that after discovering her husband’s affair, she abandoned the car near his mistress’s house and staged the disappearance to thwart a clandestine fling.
+It’s still not clear what happened.
+Theory 1 holds that after a car accident, Christie suffered acute memory loss.
+This explains how her car ended up in the ditch, and her apparent memory loss; it doesn’t really explain where she was headed in the first place.
+Theory 2 holds that after discovering her husband’s affair, she abandoned the car near his mistress’s house and staged the disappearance to thwart a clandestine fling, which, if true, is an astonishing level of commitment to revenge and I approve.
 Theory 3 holds that she was in a “fugue state” brought on by depression and anxiety (possibly, again, owing to distress over her husband’s unfettered cocksmanship).
 Theories 4-∞: illuminati, lizard people, aliens, men in black, aliens again, government conspiracy, thermite, grassy knoll, patsy, bigfoot, faked moon landing, pagans, engine that runs on water, fluoridation, precious bodily fluids, magnets.

-The entire escapade resembles Gone Girl (spoilers ahead): Philandering husband, whip-smart writer wife, a disappearance that casts suspicion on the husband, amnesia as plausible deniability, a reunion (briefly; Christie and her husband divorced shortly thereafter).
-I’m not saying, but I’m just saying…
+The entire escapade has a strange resemblance to the plot of Gone Girl: philandering husband, whip-smart writer wife, a disappearance that casts suspicion on the husband, amnesia used as plausible deniability, a reunion (briefly; they divorced shortly thereafter).

 Christie’s books include: The Elephants of Murder, Dumb Witness, Sparkling Cyanide, Murder is Easy, and N or M?